Priority submission deadline: January 10, 2016

 - College transcripts

 Applicants must complete and submit the application online.
 (Note: Due to the volume of applications received, CCA is unable to return any materials; please do not submit any hard copy artworks or writings.)

 A personal essay of 500 to 1,000 words must accompany the application.
 The essay should be a clear statement of how the program fits into your writing and career goals and why mastery level exploration is desired.

-It is best to describe what has influenced your desire to write about visual arts, design, and/or architecture, mentioning the theories and texts that are of particular interest to you.
+It is best to describe what has influenced your desire to write about visual culture, mentioning the theories and texts that are of particular interest to you.

 Applicants must submit their portfolio online by registering for a SlideRoom account specifically for CCA applicants.
 Once an account is registered, instructions on how to create the portfolio will be provided.